platformio/platformio-core/docs/librarymanager/creating.rst

 (see `examples <https://github.com/platformio/platformio-libmirror/tree/master/configs>`_).

 You can hold a lot of libraries (split into separated folders) inside one of the repository/archive.
-In this case please use :ref:`libjson_include` field to specify the relative path to your library's source code.
+In this case, you need to specify ``include`` option of :ref:`libjson_export` field to relative path to your library's source code.

 At GitHub
 ^^^^^^^^^